The stories are heartbreaking. A family member pulls into or out of a driveway and hits a young child.

 In recent years, more than 1,150 children have died after cars backed over them in driveways.
-Almost all of the children were under the age of 5 and in many cases, it was a family member driving.
+Almost all of the children were younger than 5, and in many cases, it was a family member driving.

 - Make sure an adult is monitoring any children outside when you leave.
 Don’t allow children to play in parking lots unattended.

 - Move away anything in the driveway that might attract a child’s attention such as a bicycle or toy.

 - Accompany little children when they get in and out of vehicles.

 - Before you drive away, check around your car to make sure no children are near.

 - Back up slowly and if you are in an area with children, roll down your windows so you can hear what’s going on outside the vehicle.

 - Hold your young child’s hand when walking in a parking lot or by driveways.
 Make sure to teach older children to be aware of driveways and cars backing up.